Skip links

 The three types of entity gaps we found:

-• Critical Gaps: Core American regulatory entities (FDA, IND, NDA, 505(b)(2)) were completely absent from the site.
+• Critical Gaps: Core American regulatory entities—such as the FDA (Food and Drug Administration), IND (Investigational New Drug application), NDA (New Drug Application), and 505(b)(2) (a specific new drug approval route)—were completely absent from the site.
 These appear in more than 80% of top-ranking U.S. competitor pages in their category.

-• Context Gaps: Entities such as “bioanalytical services” appeared in passing but were never properly connected to the company’s primary service entities.
+• Context Gaps: Entities such as “bioanalytical services” were mentioned in passing but were never properly linked to the company’s primary service entities.
 Google had no signal that these belonged together.

 Step 2: Mapping Semantic Co-occurrence Patterns From U.S. Competitors

-Once we had the gap analysis in hand, we ran a competitor co-occurrence study across the five strongest U.S.-ranking life sciences service providers.
-We wanted to know which entity pairs appeared together most often, how frequently they co-occurred within the same paragraph, and which combinations no competitor had fully developed (white space opportunities).
+After finishing the gap analysis, we studied the five top-ranking U.S. life sciences service providers to see which entity pairs appeared together most often, how often they showed up in the same paragraph, and which combinations competitors hadn’t fully covered.
+These uncovered new opportunities for our client.

-This analysis gave us a co-occurrence matrix that informed every content brief we created.
-For example, we found that top-ranking pages consistently placed “FDA regulatory strategy” within two sentences of “Phase I clinical trials” and “IND submission.”
-Our client’s content never made that connection, even though they offered all three services.
+This analysis gave us a co-occurrence matrix to use in our content briefs.
+For instance, top-ranking pages often placed “FDA regulatory strategy” close to “Phase I clinical trials” and “IND submission”—but our client’s content didn’t, even though they offered all three services.

 What we learned from cross-competitor analysis: